NotAmiru/Amiru-Discord-CSS/README.md

 ## Credits 🧑‍🎨

 ### Any credits that you think are missing and you know who they belong to?
-Contact me on Dicsord @Amiru with the snippet name and author.
+Contact me on Discord @Amiru with the snippet name and author.

 [moonself](https://github.com/lithwack/Vencord-Repos/blob/main/Memberlist%20Hover%20VR)
 [DaBluLite](https://github.com/DaBluLite)